nnbarinov/nmcssql/README.md

 # nmcssql
-This is code SQL query that i used in porgects when i worked with hospital information system "Ariadna" in Northen medical center named after Semashko FMBA Russia (Arkhagelsk)
+This is code SQL query that i used in projects when i worked with hospital information system "Ariadna" in Northern medical center named after Semashko FMBA Russia (Arkhangelsk)